 To learn more about American Surrogacy’s transparent surrogacy costs, contact our surrogacy specialists today.
 In the meantime, find a few tips for making your surrogacy journey more affordable below.

 1. Consider asking a friend or family member to carry for you.

 The biggest way to cut down on your overall surrogacy costs is by completing an altruistic, identified surrogacy.
 When you find a gestational carrier through an agency or another matching program, it’s highly likely that those women expect to be compensated for their services — which is entirely within their rights.
-However, with surrogate base compensation averaging around $25,000, it can be a huge chunk of your overall surrogacy costs.
+However, with surrogate base compensation costing tens of thousands of dollars, it can be a huge chunk of your overall surrogacy costs.

 To reduce these costs, you might find an altruistic carrier, or a carrier who is willing to accept a smaller base compensation.
 Many intended parent find these women through their own networks.
 Having a family member or friend carry for you is known as identified surrogacy — and many professionals, including American Surrogacy, offer discounted surrogacy services for intended parents who pursue this path!

 2. Shop around for your gestational carrier’s medication.

 Like many other aspects of your surrogacy journey, there is always the opportunity for you to save money on your gestational carrier’s medical protocol.
 Depending upon her insurance policy, you may save money by switching to generic medications or ordering them through a different pharmacy.
 Always discuss this with your gestational carrier and her doctor before making any major medication changes.